JanssenProject/jans/docs/janssen-server/recipes/passkey-impl-guide.md

 ---

-Janssen server offers two different ways in which you can implement passkeys.
-Both achieve the same result, with Agama-based implementation follows a low-code approach.
-Internally, Agama-based implementation uses the same scripts and allows for same level of customization as script-based implementation.
+The Janssen server offers two different ways to implement passkeys.
+Both achieve the same result; the Agama-based implementation follows a low-code approach.
+Internally, the Agama-based implementation uses the same scripts and allows for the same level of customization as the script-based implementation.

 - [Script-based Passkey Implementation](#script-based-passkey-implementation)
 - [Agama-based Passkey Implementation](#agama-based-passkey-implementation)